goliatone/wee-things-workshop/README.md

 The ESP8266 runs a Lua interpreter and you can send in commands and read out results over serial.

+_NOTE:_

-_NOTE:_ This might require your computer to restart.
+This requires your computer to restart, save your work.

 #### NodeMCU firmware